Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Hardware-in-the-loop results

-As explained in~\cite{MAEDER}, the only requirement for the design of $L_x$ and $L_d$ is that the resulting estimator~\eqref{eq:observer} is stable.
-In our case, we exploit the controller-observer duality by applying the LQR design method to~\eqref{eq:observer}, with weights for the LQR stage cost $R'=\diag\((10^3,10^3)\)$ and $Q'=\diag\((1,0.01,1,1,10,10,10^4,10^4)\)$.
-Furthermore, as the resulting linear model has no integrator states, we take $B_d=0$ to simplify the observer; see~\cite{MAEDER} for further details and guidelines on the design of the estimator for offset-free control.
+As explained in~\cite{MAEDER}, the only requirement for the design of $L_x$ and $L_d$ is that the estimator~\eqref{eq:observer} is stable.
+In this case, the controller-observer duality is exploited by applying the LQR design method to~\eqref{eq:observer}, with weights for the LQR stage cost $R'=\diag\((10^3,10^3)\)$ and $Q'=\diag\((1,0.01,1,1,10,10,10^4,10^4)\)$.
+Furthermore, as the resulting linear model has no integrator states, $B_d$ is taken as~$0$ to simplify the observer; see~\cite{MAEDER} for further details and guidelines on the design of the estimator for offset-free control.

-In the next subsection, we discuss the choice of the soft constraints weights $\beta$ and the back-off parameters of the controller through the probabilistic validation procedure detailed in Section~\ref{sec:prob_validation}.
+The next subsection discusses the choice of the weights $\beta$ and the back-off parameters of the controller through the probabilistic validation procedure of Section~\ref{sec:prob_validation}.